 Our Key Stage 4 Curriculum offers a range of subjects for pupils to study throughout Years 10 and 11.
 Some subjects are core, where all pupils will follow these subjects, and some are chosen by the pupils during Year 9.

-Our Key Stage 5 Curriculum offers a range of subjects for pupils to study throughout Sixth Form.
-We offer a range of Level 2 and Level 3 courses in both academic and vocational subjects.
+Our Key Stage 5 Curriculum offers a range of subjects for pupils to study throughout Year 12 and 13.
+We offer a range of Level 3 courses and pathways in both academic and vocational subjects.
 All applicants to the Sixth Form are counselled regarding the choices of subject that they make.

 Mr Line is the Deputy Principal, and has responsibility for KS5.

 For further information about the Duke’s Secondary School Key Stage 3 or 4 curriculum, please contact Mr Atkinson, Principal, on 01670 816 111.

 For further information about the Duke’s 6th form Key Stage 5 curriculum, please contact Mr Line, Deputy Principal on 01670 816 111.